prbaron/prbaron.github.com/_posts/blog/2012-10-23-add-your-twitter-timeline-to-your-cakephp-application.md

 tagline  : Add your Twitter timeline to your CakePHP application
 ---

 Twitter just changed its API so I decided to write my own library to display my Twitter feeds on my website.

+<div class="alert alert-info">I made a gist of the plugin : <a href="https://gist.github.com/prbaron/4725934">https://gist.github.com/prbaron/4725934</a></div>

 Today, I will share it to you and I will teach you how to use it in your CakePHP website.
 The first thing you have to do is to [download the class](https://gist.github.com/prbaron/4725934) and to place it in you Lib folder.

 Below is the single public method to find your tweets with all the default options.